amdonatusprince/payce-finance/README.md

 ### Redemption Risk
 - If you have the lowest ICR, others can redeem MUSD for your BTC
 - Your debt is cancelled, but you lose BTC exposure
-- Maintain higher ICR to avoid being targeted
+- Maintain a higher ICR to avoid being targeted

 ### Interest Accumulation
 - Interest accrues continuously (every second)